Skip to content

 Choose an integration type.

-... you can configure either OpenAI Service or vLLM Service.
+... you can configure Anthropic, OpenAI Service, or vLLM services.

-When choosing an LLM configuration, you can choose between an OpenAI or vLLM agent.
+When choosing an LLM configuration, you can configure an Anthropic, OpenAI, or vLLM node.

 4. Configure the agent.
 Give it a clear name and description so teammates can quickly recognize its purpose.
 Each integration type includes fields specific to its role.